Trombone: Valve attachments

 The valve attachment was originally developed by German instrument maker Christian Friedrich Sattler in the late 1830s for the Tenorbaßposaune (lit. 'tenor-bass trombone'), a B♭ tenor trombone built with the wider bore and larger bell of a bass trombone that Sattler had earlier invented in 1821.
 Sattler's valve attachment added about 3 ft of tubing to lower the fundamental pitch from B♭ to F, controlled by a rotary valve, and is essentially unchanged in modern instruments.

-Valve attachments are most commonly found on tenor and bass trombones, but they can appear on sizes from soprano to contrabass.
+Valve attachments are most commonly found on the tenor and bass trombones.
+However, they can appear on sizes from soprano to contrabass, in different variety of keys, depending on the size of the instrument.